Skip to content

 For users without a static IP or custom domain, options include Tailscale Funnel, ngrok, Cloudflare Tunnel, or UPnP port forwarding.

-bae-proxy is a zero-knowledge subset of bae-desktop for untrusted cloud hosting.
+bae-proxy is a zero-knowledge subset of the desktop app for untrusted cloud hosting.
 It proxies encrypted blobs between clients and S3 storage.
 It never has keys, never decrypts.
-All decryption happens on the client (bae-desktop, bae-web, or bae-mobile).
+All decryption happens on the client (the desktop app, bae-web, or bae-mobile).

 bae-proxy reads a YAML registry file that maps hostnames to S3 prefixes.
 When a request comes in, it looks up the Host header, finds the corresponding S3 location, and proxies the request.